-- Remember that even accepting they have a problem takes time.
-Be patient.
-It can take a long time for someone to accept they have a problem and to seek help.
-The person you’re worried about might not see their eating as a problem.
-They may actually view it as a solution to coping with feelings of rage, loss, powerlessness, self-hatred, worthlessness, guilt or feeling like they have no control.
+- Be patient with them.
+Remember that their own acceptance of the problem can take time.
+It can take a long time for them to accept it and seek help.
+They might not see their eating as a problem.
+They could see it as a solution to cope with certain feelings.
+For example rage, loss, powerlessness, self-hatred, worthlessness, guilt, or feeling like they have no control.
 They may be scared about what recovery means for them and their body.

 She would drive to my sixth form college everyday to help me eat.
 She wouldn't push me or tell me to eat, she would just sit there patiently and be with me at that difficult time in the day.
 She would also be with me as I had panic attacks after meals.

-This information was published in June 2017.
-We will revise it in 2020.
+This information was published in January 2021.
+We will revise it in 2024.